Mario Party DS: Critical response

 Mario Party DS received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
 The minigame variety was generally praised, while criticism was largely directed at the lack of Wi-Fi connection, which heavily restricted the multiplayer aspect.
-Several reviews alluded to Mario Party DS being superior to its predecessor, Mario Party 8.
+Several reviews alluded to Mario Party DS being superior to its predecessor, Mario Party 8 (2007).
 IGNs Patrick Kolan and Craig Harris summarized the game as "a worthwhile party outing for gamers who are new to the series" and "a solid multiplayer mini-game experience with a lot of the flaws of the previous versions", respectively.

 The variety in Mario Party DSs minigame control schemes was consistently praised by critics.
 Some reviewers expressed concern toward certain minigames requiring usage of the console's built-in microphone, though several critics also complimented the ability to exclude such minigames from normal play if desired.
-Response toward the design and pacing of the minigames was more mixed; GameSpots Frank Provo stated that a majority of the minigames were engaging, Game Informers Bryan Vore wrote that they were "suitably amusing", and Eurogamers Ellie Gibson described them as "too simplistic, over too quickly or simply too dull to be enjoyable", as well as "badly designed and boring".
+Critical reception toward the design and pacing of the minigames was more mixed; GameSpots Frank Provo stated that a majority of the minigames were engaging, Game Informers Bryan Vore wrote that they were "suitably amusing", and Eurogamers Ellie Gibson described them as "too simplistic, over too quickly or simply too dull to be enjoyable", as well as "badly designed and boring".

-Mario Party DSs additional game modes also attracted a mostly positive response from critics, particularly Puzzle Mode, despite most of the puzzles originating from prior entries in the series.
+Mario Party DSs additional game modes also attracted a mostly positive response from critics, particularly Puzzle Mode, despite most of the puzzles originating from prior entries in the Mario Party series.
 Nintendo Lifes Dave Frear, in a review of the Wii U's Virtual Console version of the game, referred to these puzzles as "quite addictive", while Ellie Gibson of Eurogamer stated that the puzzle games were more entertaining than the actual board game.
 Michael Cole of Nintendo World Report offered a less positive response toward the puzzle games, describing them as "simplistic and cumbersome".